Rugby-British & Irish Lions 34 Waikato Chiefs 6 - tour result

-June 20 British and Irish Lions beat Waikato Chiefs 34-6 (halftime 13-6) in the sixth match of their tour of New Zealand at Waikato Stadium on Tuesday.
+June 20 (Reuters) - British and Irish Lions beat Waikato Chiefs 34-6 (halftime 13-6) in the sixth match of their tour of New Zealand at Waikato Stadium on Tuesday.

 Scorers: